 - Review the risk response plan to identify any residual risks you may not have identified the first time.
 Retrace your steps and get expert management feedback to ensure you have covered all your bases, and continue to have scheduled risk analysis checks throughout the project duration to identify any additional risks.

 Improve your risk response plans with Wrike

-The key to creating the ultimate risk response strategy is to take a balanced approach to the risks you're confronted with.
-Define their severity and settle on the best risk response category for the issue at hand.
+The key to creating the best risk strategy is to take a balanced approach to the risks you're confronted with.
+Define their severity and settle on the most suitable risk response for the issue at hand.

-Once you know the best response to a potential risk, the next step is to communicate this with team members, collaborators, and stakeholders.
+Once you know the best risk strategy, the next step is to communicate this with team members, collaborators, and stakeholders.
 You want to empower each person with adequate know-how and authority to overcome the risks of their responsibilities while driving the entire project forward within the planned schedule.